 The Company has formulated its "Basic Policies for Internal Controls" and, in accordance with these Policies, the Company has established an internal control system for the entire Group, through which it endeavors to ensure proper operations while raising corporate value.
-The Company monitors the status and practical application of the Internal Control System twice a year, and the Board of Directors confirms the details of the monitoring based on deliberations at the Internal Control Committee.
-In this fiscal year, it has been confirmed that there are no significant deficiency in internal control as a whole Group.
+The Company monitors the status and practical application of the Internal Control System, and the Board of Directors confirms the details of the monitoring based on deliberations at the Internal Control Committee.
+In this fiscal year, deliberations were made with external experts, and it has been confirmed that there are no significant deficiency in internal control as a whole Group.